 Elucidating microbial dynamics on marine aggregates

 Marine aggregates and particles are hotspots of microbial activity and are colonized by a variety of microorganisms.
 However, little is known about the microbial processes on naturally occurring marine aggregates as they descent into the ocean interior.
-My current research project is focusing on microbial degradation processes that occur on marine aggregates from the surface to the deep ocean, and the contribution of fungal activity to these processes.
-Furthermore, I aim to identify microbial colonization patterns of aggregates with distinct origin and composition to determine a general particle-associated microbiome.
+This project is focusing on microbial degradation processes that occur on colonization and degradation patterns of marine aggregates from the surface to the deep ocean.

 PhD | Ecological observations of pelagic bacterial and archaeal communities in the Atlantic-Arctic boundary zone